-Let’s take a look at how transferring cryptocurrencies works for this type of transactions and how long it takes to transfer ETH and Ethereum-based assets like ERC20 tokens.
+Let’s take a look at how transferring cryptocurrencies works for this type of transaction and how long it takes to process transactions with ETH and Ethereum-based assets like ERC20 tokens.

 The Process of Transferring Cryptocurrency

-If you want to store your ETH and use them for trading on cryptocurrency exchange websites such as Binance or Coinbase, you need to have an Ethereum wallet.
-After you have chosen one, like MetaMask for example, you are ready to start transferring assets.
+If you want to store your ETH and use them for trading on exchange platforms such as Binance or Coinbase, you need to have an Ethereum wallet.
+After you have chosen one, like MetaMask, for example, you are ready to start transferring assets.

 The Ethereum blockchain consists of nodes, a term used for the software on the computers of Ethereum miners.
 Each miner is called a client in the Ethereum network, and every client operates a node of the blockchain.
 In order for a cryptocurrency transaction to take place, the nodes are required to verify the validity of the transfer and to broadcast the currency to its destination.

 Also, miners are responsible for grouping the transactions into blocks of data on the blockchain.

 This is why the transfer of your digital assets isn’t instantaneous.
 Each cryptocurrency blockchain has fluctuations of traffic and it’s rather difficult to say exactly how much time it will take for a transaction to be confirmed as finished.

 The two main factors that influence asset transfer time are the blockchain fee and the blockchain busyness or network congestion for the currency you’re transferring.